By Sydney Johnson

-Despite the challenging circumstances, the USO found ways to serve all men in uniform – including the one million Black soldiers – during WWII.
+Despite the challenging circumstances, the USO found ways to serve all men and women in uniform – including the one million Black soldiers – during WWII.

 Even in the USO’s earliest days, internal documents show that USO leadership recognized the organization’s responsibility to serve Black military members fighting in the war.
-After all, the USO’s founding policies expressly forbade discrimination on the basis of race or creed.
+After all, the USO’s founding policies expressly forbade discrimination based on race or creed.

 On May 22, 1941, at a USO Board of Directors meeting just a few months after the USO’s founding, a motion was made to elect a Black Board member.
 A week later, Hubert T. Delany was elected unanimously.
 Delany, who was a civil rights pioneer, lawyer and politician, was not shy about advocating for Black soldiers and proposing how centers should operate during the war.

 In a memo addressed to the Chairman of the Board at the time, Delany reiterated the USO’s official policy that no matter the color of a soldier’s skin, “… all buildings erected by or for USO should be open to all men in uniform.”
 He also called for diversity of entertainment and accessibility to that talent, as well as the employment of Black administrative staff.

 Delany’s guidance was implemented in several USO centers, but since the “opinion was expressed [at a 1941 Board meeting] that the USO was in no position to solve the question of segregation,” his vision was not fully realized during the WWII era.
 However, a compromise was made in the creation of the internal Negro Service Committee, which met monthly “to check over what each [USO member] Agency was doing for the Negros.”